MKTHEPLUGG/edge-cloud/README.md

 ### 1. Build
 This folder is used to hold all the scripts and configs for creating our custom images with packer
 ### 2. docs
-This folder holds all the documentation related to the mikeshop project.
+This folder holds all the documentation related to the Mikeshop project.
 ### 3. manifests
-This folder holds all the kubernetes manifest files used in the mikeshop clusters.
+This folder holds all the kubernetes manifest files used in the Mikeshop clusters.
 This folder is referenced by the rootapp.

 [//]: # (1.
 Router / Firewall setup => openwrt)